 Social intranets have taken the world of employee communication by storm.
-With flexible working arrangements, distributed workforces, and mobile computing the new norm, it’s little wonder that a social intranet is the digital workplace epicenter of organizations.
-More importantly, the social features now found within the modernized intranet – such as instant messaging, activity feeds, forums, likes, emojis, comments, and more – have been shown to enhance culture, boost morale and increase engagement.
+With flexible working arrangements, hybrid workforces, and mobile computing the norm, it’s no wonder social intranet software is at the digital workplace epicenter.
+More importantly, the social features now found within the modern intranet – such as instant messaging, activity feeds, forums, likes, emojis, comments, and more – have been shown to enhance culture, boost morale and increase engagement.

 It’s widely accepted that the popularity of social networking sites (for personal use) has caused this cross-over into the business world.
-According to Pew Research, nearly two-thirds of American adults use social networking sites, a ten-fold increase in the last decade.
-Yet some businesses still question whether a social intranet will noticeably increase productivity, or will it encourage employees to waste time on futile activities?
-Is a social intranet right for every organization?
+According to the latest data, 59 percent of the world’s population uses social networking sites.
+Yet some organizations still question whether a modern social intranet will increase productivity.
+Their concern is that it encourages employees to waste time on idle chat and non-work activities.

 What Is A Social Intranet?

 Let’s start with a definition.
-Mention the word ‘social,’ and most of us automatically think of social media and social networking.
-The likes of Facebook, Instagram, and Twitter spring to mind.
-We all use these sites to connect with family and friends by sharing news and updates.
+Mention the word ‘social,’ and most of us automatically think of the likes of Facebook, Instagram, and Twitter.
+We all use these platforms to connect with family and friends by sharing news and updates.
 So, what exactly is a social intranet?

-“A social intranet performs the same functions as social media applications but usually in the workplace.
-It’s an internal communication and collaboration platform which helps employees connect and build relationships.
-A social intranet encourages information sharing, interactions between colleagues and working together on common goals.”
+“A social intranet performs the same functions as social media applications in the workplace.
+It’s an internal communications and employee collaboration platform which helps employees connect and build relationships.
+Social intranet software encourages information sharing, interactions between colleagues, and working together on common goals.”

-Social intranets have two important distinguishing features.
-First, all staff have the ability to create content.
+There are two standout features.
+First is user-generated content.
+All employees can create relevant content.
 It could be commenting on a news item or corporate blog.
-It might be contributing insights to a company forum or posting an update to an activity wall.
-The key point is that every employee can participate equally.
+It might be contributing insights to a company forum or updating an activity wall.
+The critical point here is that every employee can participate equally.

-Secondly, the social intranet is designed around people rather than content.
-This people-centric approach means every piece of content is connected to an individual worker in some way.
-Staff can, therefore, build connections in a more meaningful way than is possible with corporate-generated content.
+Secondly, social intranet platforms are designed around people rather than content.
+This people-centric approach means every piece of content is somehow connected to an individual worker.
+Therefore, employees can build connections more meaningfully than is possible with corporate-generated content.

-The big advantage of this approach is that all employees have a stake in the companies intranet.
-And there’s a collective responsibility to ensure information is kept relevant and up to date.
-And perhaps most important of all, staff can also bring content to the attention of those who need it.
+The big advantage of this approach is that all employees have a stake in the company intranet.
+And there’s a collective responsibility to keep information relevant and current.
+And perhaps most important of all, workers can bring content to the attention of those who need it.

 What features would you expect to see in a social intranet?
-There’s a ton of fantastic modules to choose from.
-And the good news is you can select those that are appropriate to your organization, including the following:
+There are a ton of fantastic modules to choose from.
+And the good news is that you can select those that are appropriate to match your business requirements, including the following: